 Remember, it wasn’t raining when Noah built the Ark!

 He got the message then got to work.
 He didn’t say, “Yeah, that makes sense.
 But the sky looks pretty clear for now.
 I’ll start on it later.
 Maybe tomorrow.”
 Tomorrow never comes, does it?

 The cash you stash in your Bank On Yourself policy can be that ark, ready to set sail at the least sign of trouble.
 But it doesn’t work as well if you start building it in the middle of a financial storm!

 The unexpected doesn’t wait around for us to get our act together.
 The unexpected just shows up when it does.
 Please note that I said when it does, not if it does.
 As smart as we are, we can’t anticipate everything that will happen in our lives.
 We can only be like Noah: Get the message, then get to work.

-And the very best way to start building your ark is by requesting your Analysis and referral to a Bank On Yourself Authorized Advisor here now.
+And the very best way to start building your ark is by requesting your Analysis and referral to a Bank On Yourself Professional here now.

 There’s no cost or obligation, so do yourself and your family a huge favor and click on this button now, while it’s fresh on your mind: